-Nicotine withdrawal can cause unpleasant symptoms.
+When you quit nicotine, you might have unpleasant symptoms such as withdrawal.
 To manage your symptoms, your doctor may recommend nicotine replacement therapy.
 It provides doses of nicotine without the other harmful chemicals found in tobacco.

 You can find nicotine patches, lozenges, gums, and other nicotine replacement products at most drugstores.
 You don’t need a prescription to buy them.

-Some prescription drugs can also help you quit using tobacco.
-For example, your doctor might prescribe varenicline (Chantix) or buproprion.
-Ask your doctor for more information about the potential benefits and risks of these medications.
+Some prescription medications can also help you quit using tobacco.
+For example, your doctor might prescribe buproprion (Zyban).
+Ask your doctor for more information about the potential benefits and risks of this medication.

-A mental health counselor can help you overcome addiction and develop healthier habits.
-They can also help you control your triggers, manage withdrawal symptoms, and maintain your motivation.
+A mental health counselor can help you recover from addiction.
+They can also help you manage your triggers and withdrawal symptoms, and maintain your motivation.
 Consider asking your doctor for a referral to a counselor.

 Your friends and family can also provide essential support.
 Tell them about your goal to quit and let them know how they can help you.
 For example, if certain places or activities increase your tobacco cravings, ask your loved ones to help you avoid these triggers when you’re spending time together.

 When you stop using snuff, you’ll likely experience withdrawal symptoms.
-For example, you might experience:
+According to the

 It’s not easy to break a snuff addiction.
-But with support from your family, friends, and doctor, you can kick your habit.
-A combination of nicotine replacement therapy, prescription medication, counseling, or other treatments can increase your chances of success.
+But with support from your family, friends, and doctor, you can safely stop using these products.
+A combination of nicotine replacement therapy, prescription medication, counseling, or other treatments can increase your chances of recovery.